learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

 4. One-Hot Encode categorical columns such as `Embarked`.
 5. Store the target column, `Survived`, in a separate variable and remove it from the DataFrame.

+#### Creating Training and Testing Sets

+Now that you've preprocessed the data, we need to split our data into training and testing sets.

+In the cell below:

+* Import `train_test_split` from the `sklearn.model_selection` module
+* Use `train_test_split` to split thr data into training and testing sets, with a `test_size` of `0.25`.

 ## Normalizing the Data

 The final step in your preprocessing efforts for this lab is to **_normalize_** the data.
-Remember that normalization (also sometimes called **_Standardization_** or **_Scaling_**) means making sure that all of your data is represented at the same scale.
+We normalize **after** splitting our data into training and testing sets.
+This is to avoid information "leaking" from our test set into our training set.
+(Read more about data leakage [here](https://machinelearningmastery.com/data-leakage-machine-learning/) ) Remember that normalization (also sometimes called **_Standardization_** or **_Scaling_**) means making sure that all of your data is represented at the same scale.
 The most common way to do this is to convert all numerical values to z-scores.

-Since KNN is a distance-based classifier, if data is different scales, then larger scaled features would have a larger impact on the distance between points.
+Since KNN is a distance-based classifier, if data is in different scales, then larger scaled features have a larger impact on the distance between points.

 To scale your data, use the `StandardScaler` object found inside the `sklearn.preprocessing` module.

 In the cell below:

 * Import and instantiate a `StandardScaler` object.
-* Use the scaler's `.fit_transform()` method to create a scaled version of our dataset.
+* Use the scaler's `.fit_transform()` method to create a scaled version of our training dataset.
+* Use the scaler's `.transform()` method to create a scaled version of our testing dataset.
-* The result returned by the `fit_transform` call will be a numpy array, not a pandas DataFrame.
+* The result returned by the `fit_transform` and `transform` calls will be numpy arrays, not a pandas DataFrame.
 Create a new pandas DataFrame out of this object called `scaled_df`.
 To set the column names back to their original state, set the `columns` parameter to `one_hot_df.columns`.
 * Print out the head of `scaled_df` to ensure everything worked correctly.